 Students can access Skype from University of Winchester computers but will need their own headphones and microphone.
+There is also Wi-Fi on most of the campus.

 CULTURE NOTES

 Where am I going?
 UK, England, or Great Britain?

 You are actually going to all three simultaneously.
 "The United Kingdom is a country that consists of Great Britain and Northern Ireland.
 In fact, the official name of the country is 'United Kingdom of Great Britain and Northern Ireland.'